nausicaea/rootspace-rs/README.md

     $ git clone https://github.com/nausicaea/rootspace-rs.git

-Then, build the project with
+Then, build the project (the release flag is optional) with

     $ cd rootspace-rs
     $ cargo build [--release]